c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ```
 > Code listing no. 2

 A point needs to be made about the the code which is listed above, and that is with regard to the alignment of the ```AS_HELP_STRING``` macro.
-Notice how the call to this macro does not lineup with the surrounding code in regard to indentation.
-If the call to this macro were to be preceded by leading whitespace, then the associated help string would appear out of alignment when a user invokes ```configure --help``` on any package which uses this macro.
+Notice how the call to this macro does not lineup with the surrounding code in respect to indentation; that is, it is not preseded by any whitespace.
+If it were, then the associated help string would appear out of alignment when a user invokes ```configure --help``` on any package which uses this macro.

 ## 2) Using the macro.